County Galway: Sports

 Gaelic games are the most popular sport in the county.
-Galway had traditional regions in which Gaelic football or hurling is played.
+Galway has had traditional regions in which Gaelic football or hurling is played.
 For example, in south and eastern County Galway, in places such as Portumna, Gort, Clarinbridge and Athenry, hurling is the dominant sport with successful teams at county and national level.
-Most of the rest of the county is considered to be footballing territory, with most of the county players being from The Tuam area, Oughterard, Moycullen or parts of Galway city.
+Gaelic football is more prominent throughout much of the rest of the county, with most of the county players being from the Tuam area, Oughterard, Moycullen or parts of Galway city.

-Galway United FC compete in the SSE Aitricity League of Ireland and plays home games in Eamonn Deacy Park.
+Galway United FC competes in the League of Ireland Premier Division and plays home games in Eamonn Deacy Park.

-Connacht Rugby competes in the United Rugby Championship is based in Galway city.
+Connacht Rugby, which competes in the United Rugby Championship, is based in the Sportsgrounds in Galway city.
 The two main amateur rugby clubs in the county are Galway Corinthians RFC and Galwegians RFC which compete in the All-Ireland League.

+County Galway is home to several basketball clubs, including Super League teams University of Galway Maree and Moycullen Basketball Club.

-Athletics is also a very popular sport in Galway, a few clubs being; Galway City Harriers, Craughwell Athletic Club, Athenry A.C, Tuam A.C, Loughrea A.C and many others.
+Athletics is also a popular sport in Galway.
+Athletics clubs in the county include: Galway City Harriers, Craughwell Athletic Club, Athenry A.C, Tuam A.C, and Loughrea A.C.